awsdocs/iam-user-guide/doc_source/access-analyzer-reference-policy-checks.md

 In programmatic calls to the AWS CLI or AWS API, the finding for this check includes the following message:

 ```
 "findingDetails": "The {{policySize}} characters in the service control policy (SCP) exceed the {{policySizeQuota}} character maximum for SCPs.
-We recommend that you use multiple granular policies.
+We recommend that you use multiple granular policies."
-"
 ```

 **Resolving the error**